richstokes/InfiniChat/README.md

 - Python 3.10+
 - [Ollama](https://ollama.com/download) installed and running
 - Required models (`llama3` and `gemma3` by default) pulled in Ollama
+- A "non-trivial" amount of RAM.
+This uses 30GB+ on my Macbook.

 ## Installation